 Do you believe everyone should have a place to call home and the chance to lead a fulfilling life?

-To be considered for this role, you will need to demonstrate the ability to work within a highly effective, person centred accommodation service for service users with multiple and complex needs that include substance use and mental health.
-This experience must include the holistic assessment of need, support and risk, and multi-agency casework planning.
+To be considered for this role, you will need the demonstrable ability to work within a highly effective, person centred accommodation service for service users, some with complex needs.
+Your experience must include the holistic assessment of need, support and risk, and multi-agency casework planning.

 Organised, adaptable, and an excellent communicator, you will be enthusiastic about working in a psychologically informed environment, and creative in your approach to service delivery.
 You are resilient in, and motivated by, a constantly changing and busy environment.
 A good understanding of the regulatory and financial environment within which accommodation based support operates is essential.